tsukinoko-kun/ClayMan/Readme.md

     - Updated advanced use example to use beginLayout and endLayout, so auto-close still works.
 - February 6, 2025
     - Major update to match new CLAY macro with Clay_ElementDeclaration.
 Simplified API, added an example, and updated examples.
+- February 11, 2025
+    - Split ClayMan into header and source to allow inclusion in multiple sources.
+Added an example.